Climate Strike Canada: Canadians march to fight global warming

-TORONTO – Thousands of people began to fill streets across Canada on Friday in support of the Global Climate Strike movement, demanding action against climate change.
+TORONTO – Thousands of people began to fill streets across Canada on Friday in support of the Global Climate Strike movement, while Swedish teen activist Greta Thunberg launched the global warming protest in Montreal.

+Thunberg was in Montreal Friday morning to launch the city's climate strike protest, where nearly 300,000 people are expected to attend.

+Thunberg has been mocked and ridiculed by some of the world's most powerful people, including U.S. President Donald Trump, who dismiss her calls to climate action as the musings of silly school girl.

 Climate marches began early in St. John's, N.L. as crowds marched to Memorial University's clock tower.
 The march is set to make its way to the provincial legislature on Confederation Hill.